flexera-public/policy_templates/cost/terminate_policy/README.md

-# Terminate Instances with End Date Policy
+# Terminate Instances with End Date

+## Deprecated

+This policy is no longer being updated.

 ## What it does